Arsh2001deep/DiversionProg/README.md

 Instructions for the student:-

-1.A study table or a school bag which is fat enough to serve the purpose or any other thing in order to make their both hands visible .
+1.A study table or a school bag which is fat enough to serve the purpose or any other thing in order to make their both hands visible which is only required for laptop users as desktop users with webcam can adjust their camera angle.
 2.Students needs to do signup before logging in.